 Once you’ve had enough of the beach, walk over to one of the many taxi signs along the beach and take a cab back to the cruise port. $3US/person

-Our total cost for 2 for the day = $12US for shuttle and taxi.
+Our total cost for 2 for the day = $12US for shuttle and taxi not including tips.

 Chacchoben, Kohunlich and Dzibanche Mayan Ruins

 Simply booking the ship’s tour is the easiest (and most expensive) way to visit the Mayan ruins.
 Your tour will include lunch, cold beverages, a guide and a shopping stop.

-It has been over 10+ years since we’ve visited the ruins because it’s a long drive to get to the various sites.
+It has been over 10+ years since we’ve visited the ruins because it’s a long cab ride to get to the various sites.
 You can prearrange a tour online, or you can walk to the taxi stand and negotiate a driver for the day (pay cash).
 If you decide to hire a private tour, check the ship’s departure time and make sure that you factor in lots of extra time to get back to the port.
 The ship will not wait for you since you booked privately!
 We commonly plan to get back to port with at least 1-2 hours to spare just in case of traffic or car issues.
 Having time to spare allows you to explore the port area before you board the ship.

 Note: Dzibanche (Pictured above) is the most impressive of the three ruins but is also the furthest, and it does require that you start your adventure early in the morning.
-Most tours that include Dzibanche demand a minimum 10 hours to allow for the distance.
+Most tours that include Dzibanche demand a minimum of 10 hours to allow for the distance.

 Whatever your adventure in the Yucatan, enjoy the turquoise blue water and the Mexican sun!